kambi-sportsbook-widgets/kambi-sportsbook-league-widget/README.md

 ### The widget accepts the following arguments/s:
 1. `filter` - string - __REQUIRED__ - The league filter
 2. `criterionId` - number - Criterion identifier for bet offers to be matched against
-3. -- not implemented yet -- `updatedTime` - string - defaults to '08:00 GMT' - The timestamp to show when the last update was made
-4. -- not implemented yet -- `style` - string - defaults to '' - Additional style to apply to the <body> element of the widget
-5. `title` - string - Forces title of the widget
+3. `title` - string - Forces title of the widget
-6. `widgetTrackingName` - string - defaults to 'gm-league-table-widget' - tracking name for analytics purposes
+4. `widgetTrackingName` - string - defaults to 'gm-league-table-widget' - tracking name for analytics purposes

 ### To add specific locale strings to be compiled add the following to the buildparameters.json.